Hsingla-stack/simulate_gazebo/README.md

 # simulate_gazebo
-in this repo i will be doind my first ever ros projecct
+in this repo i will be doing my first ever ros projecct